ULL-ESIT-PL-2425/parser-left-side-crguezl/README.md

 lrwxr-xr-x@ 1 casianorodriguezleon  staff      42 24 dic 05:08 plugin.js -> ../../babel-plugin-left-side/src/plugin.js
 ```

+The symbolic  are pre-populated links to the plugin.

 In the folder `examples` we have the simplest example to test the extension:

 ```bash